JayWan/JayWan.github.io/_posts/2017-10-13-Get Started with Legacy Project.md

 tmp/
 {% endhighlight %}

-In Ruby, we store the secrets in `config/application.yml` and we store database configurations in `config/database.yml`.
+In Ruby, if you use `figaro`, then you will store the secrets in `config/application.yml` and you will store database configurations in `config/database.yml`.
 As you can see, these two files are ignored by `.gitignore`.
 Others are explained in the comments section.

 One typical `config/application.yml` may look like this:
 {% highlight yaml %}